gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - Try not to [bikeshed](http://bikeshed.com/) too much
 - Note when a suggestion is optional (as opposed to required)
 - Be objective and limit nitpicks (a few are fine if they add value or improve code readability)
-- Don't suggest changes out of scope which are best addressed in a separate PR
+- Don't suggest and expect changes out of scope which are best addressed in a separate PR

 ## Rights and Permissions